PavanKumarDesai/Hospital-Management-System-in-C/README.md

 1. To computerize all details regarding patient details.
 2. Scheduling the appointment of patient with doctors to make it convenient for both.
 3. Scheduling the services of specialized doctors and emergency properly, so that facilities provided by hospital are fully utilized in effective and efficient manner.

+Data Structures used: Priority Queues

 Functionality:

 Our project mainly focusses on keeping track of patients who are admitted